kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

 <div class="text-center pb-2">

-I've worked in tech for over 20 years now and it's been a ride.
-Here you'll find info on what I'm currently working on and details on my journey working in software and product development.
+I've worked in tech now for over 20 years now and it's been a ride.
+Here you'll find info on what kind of software and product development stuff I'm up to and my previous work.
 </div>

 <div class="timeline">